magento/magento2-functional-testing-framework/README.md

 ## Reporting security issues

-To report security vulnerabilities in Magento software or web sites, please e-mail <a href="mailto:security@magento.com">security@magento.com</a>.
+To report security vulnerabilities in the Magento software or web sites, please e-mail [security@magento.com](mailto:security@magento.com).
 Please do not report security issues using GitHub.
-Be sure to encrypt your e-mail with our <a href="https://info2.magento.com/rs/magentoenterprise/images/security_at_magento.asc">encryption key</a> if it includes sensitive information.
-Learn more about reporting security issues <a href="https://magento.com/security/reporting-magento-security-issue">here</a>.
+Be sure to encrypt your e-mail with our [encryption key](https://info2.magento.com/rs/magentoenterprise/images/security_at_magento.asc) if it includes sensitive information.
+Learn more about reporting security issues [here](https://magento.com/security/reporting-magento-security-issue).

-Stay up-to-date on the latest security news and patches for Magento by signing up for <a href="https://magento.com/security/sign-up">Security Alert Notifications</a>.
+Stay up-to-date on the latest security news and patches for Magento by signing up for [Security Alert Notifications](https://magento.com/security/sign-up).

 ## License

-Each Magento source file included in this distribution is licensed under AGPL 3.0
+Each Magento source file included in this distribution is licensed under AGPL 3.0.

-Please see LICENSE_AGPL3.txt for the full text of the AGPL 3.0 license or contact license@magentocommerce.com for a copy.
+Please see LICENSE_AGPL3.txt for the full text of the AGPL 3.0 license or contact [license@magentocommerce.com](mailto:license@magentocommerce.com) for a copy.